|

 choir at a later stage.

-you got diverted to a desert island on your way to Wolverhampton,
+If you got diverted to a desert island on your way to Wolverhampton,

 what would you choose as your favourite piece of music, book